raafat-hantoush/IH_RH_DA_FT_MAY_2022/Class_Materials/Conda/Activities/Conda_Activity_Environments.md

 ## Task:

-- Create a new Conda environment named DA_Env and make sure that you install the following packages(after you activate your environment):
+- Create a new Conda environment named DA_Env  with **python version 3.9** and make sure that you install the following packages(after you activate your environment):
-  + Python 3.9
   + Scipy
   + Numpy
   + Scikit-Learn